 Conclusion

 Explore the router admin panel and try troubleshooting any networking issues you face in the future.
 You can also adjust the router’s IP address and use one you like.
 You can keep track of which devices are using your WiFi.
-Enforce security to keep unknown devices from connecting to your network.
-Now you can set your own network configuration and use the knowledge you just gained to optimize your network settings.
+Enforce security to keep unknown devices from connecting to your Network.
+Now you can set your network configuration and use the knowledge you just gained to optimize your network settings.